Pre-warmed Session Pool

 ├─ Update status to "running", set TTL, return to user

-├─ Refill pool in background (replenish 1 session)
+├─ Refill pool in background for that key

 Configuration